-After testing 10 beginner models, we think the Casio CTK-2550 is the best Casio keyboard for beginners.
+After testing 10 beginner models, we think the Casio CTK-2550 is the best keyboard for beginners.
 It has lots of features that make learning easy and fun (including some neat dance music beats), at an unbeatable price.

 In this comprehensive guide, we look at three of our favorite Casio keyboards, including the CTK-2550, LK-280, and CTK-3500.
 We cover their most important features and their pros & cons, so you have all of the details you need to make an informed decision about your beginner keyboard purchase.

 The CTK-2550 is a 61-key, portable keyboard that, like the CTK-3500, offers the fun Dance Music Mode with 50 built-in dance rhythms.
-This is a 48-note polyphony keyboard, so you can play faster and more detailed pieces without worrying about dropping notes, which is often the case with an inexpensive keyboard.
+This is a 48-note polyphony keyboard, so you can play faster and more detailed pieces without worrying about dropping notes, which is often the case with an inexpensive digital piano.

 This keyboard also incorporate the Step-Up Lesson System, which can help you to learn, or be used alongside your regular piano lessons.